MixinNetwork/mixin.network/docs/blog/2021/trade-jpyc-with-mixin-messenger/README.md

   **4swap is Similar to Uniswap & MixSwap is Similar to 1inch**

 ## Note:
-1. If you don’t see the “Add Bot” button, then you may already have added it.
+1. If you don't see the "Add Bot" button, then you may already have added it.
 Tap the four squares icon from the main screen, tap the bot, then continue.

 2. You can directly [Deposit JPYC on Mixin Messenger](https://mixinmessenger.zendesk.com/hc/en-us/articles/360018789931For"depositjpyc").